 Getting around Borneo

-When you arrive in Borneo, the best way to get around is by flying.
-Buses connect towns and cities throughout the island too.
-But this might not be worth the long and uncomfortable journey to save a few dollars instead of taking a domestic flight.
-Some visitors will rent a car, which gives them flexibility.
-Apart from a scenic railway in Kota Kinabalu, Borneo lacks trains.
+When you arrive in Borneo, the easiest way to get around is by flying.
+Buses connect towns and cities throughout the island, too, though choosing this way of getting around can mean a long and uncomfortable journey.
+You could rent a car for more flexibility.
+Apart from a scenic railway in Kota Kinabalu, Borneo doesn’t have any trains.

 WHAT DO YOU LOVE ABOUT YOUR JOB?

 It's the personal contact, the personal experiences.
 I love meeting people from all over the world...
 I really like getting to know everyone and feeling like I'm traveling with a group of friends.